The Most Common IRA Lending Investment FAQs

 How much interest will my IRA earn?

 This is completely up to you and the borrower.
+An IRA lending investment will vary based on the specific arrangement.

 Can my IRA earn more than the stated interest rate?